VisiumCH/dvc-workshop/README.md

 Now, we have set up a Google Storage (gs) Bucket where we store our data and later the different versioned files.
 As for a client project, two buckets are often created, here :

-* dvc-workshop-raw: keeping safe the original version of the data
+* ext-workshop-raw: keeping safe the original version of the data
-* dvc-workshop-cache: storing the different file hashes (versions)
+* ext-dvc-workshop-cache: storing the different file hashes (versions)

 First step will be to get the data from the first bucket.
 This wil be the very first step of our DVC pipeline and a good example of how to setup one.